HaydenWolff/call-gpt/README.md

+# This fork has been updated to use the Gemini GPT service instead of OpenAI.

 # Call GPT: Generative AI Phone Calling

 Wouldn't it be neat if you could build an app that allowed you to chat with ChatGPT on the phone?